markwest1972/smart-security-camera/aws-lambda-functions/s3-trigger-image-processing/readme.md

 }
 ```

+### Environment Variables

+The variable STEP_MACHINE_ARN needs to be declared and defined in the Lambda Function console.
+This should point to the ARN of your Step Function.

 ### Upload to AWS

 1. Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function, using the "blank function" blueprint.